 Here's Number 1 resolution: Simplify my life.
 Be Compact.

-Time Magazine "The Year of Living Thriftly" and this blog of this group called Compact.
+I am very inspired by this article from Time Magazine "The Year of Living Thriftly" and this blog of this group called Compact.
 This is " a group of individuals committed to a 12-month flight from the consumer grid.
 They borrow, barter or buy used.

 I don’t know how much I can follow.
 It’s definitely quite a challenge, might more so than going vegetarian (which I occasionally tried that for just a week).
 That’s also why I didn’t think of starting it on the first day of the year.
 Instead, I waited till now so that I could do some last minute shopping before heading back to Hong Kong, which is a shopping paradise and quite an evil temptation in this case.